-- Set the Federation's strategic direction, including determining its educational character and mission - Amend the Articles - Appoint the President who will chair meetings of the members - Amend rules for General Meetings of the members - Appoint and remove the Directors - Appoint and remove the Chair of the Board and the Company Secretary. - Set the basis of fees for Institution and Associate Members - Appoint auditors - Receive the annual report and accounts - Approve the budget - Approve the Scheme of Delegation - Any other matter specifically requiring members' approval under the Companies Act.
+- Set the Federation's strategic direction, including determining its educational character and mission - Amend the Articles - To appoint the three Co-Presidents (Communications, Value and Ethos, and Strategy and Resources). - Amend rules for General Meetings of the members - Appoint and remove the Directors - Appoint and remove the Chair of the Board and the Company Secretary. - Set the basis of fees for Institution and Associate Members - Appoint auditors - Receive the annual report and accounts - Approve the budget - Approve the Scheme of Delegation - Any other matter specifically requiring members' approval under the Companies Act.

-The Members are responsible for the adequacy and effectiveness of corporate governance which they ensure through their Annual Meeting at which board minutes for the year are reviewed, reports from the Chair of the Board and Chief Operating Officer are discussed and these accounts, including this report, are reviewed.
+The Members are responsible for the adequacy and effectiveness of corporate governance which they ensure through their Annual Meeting at which board minutes for the year are reviewed, reports from the Chair of the Board and Head of Central Services are discussed and these accounts, including this report, are reviewed.